MaastrichtU-IDS/data2services-pipeline/README.md

 This is a demonstrator ETL pipeline that converts relational databases, tabular files, and XML files into a generic RDF-format based on the input data structure, and loads it into a GraphDB endpoint using modules from the [Data2Services ecosystem](https://github.com/MaastrichtU-IDS/data2services-ecosystem).

-Only [Docker](https://docs.docker.com/install/) is required to run the pipeline.
-Checkout the [Wiki](https://github.com/MaastrichtU-IDS/data2services-pipeline/wiki/Docker-documentation) if you have issues with Docker.
+* Only [Docker](https://docs.docker.com/install/) is required to run the pipeline.
+Checkout the [Wiki](https://github.com/MaastrichtU-IDS/data2services-pipeline/wiki/Docker-documentation) if you have issues with Docker installation.

-Following documentation focuses on Linux & MacOS.
-Windows documentation can be found [here](https://github.com/MaastrichtU-IDS/data2services-pipeline/wiki/Run-on-Windows).
+* Following documentation focuses on Linux & MacOS.
+* Windows documentation can be found [here](https://github.com/MaastrichtU-IDS/data2services-pipeline/wiki/Run-on-Windows).

 # Data2Services philosophy